free things to do in New York City

 Dance Performance | Experiments in Dance

-A free, high visibility low-tech forum for experimentation, emerging ideas and works-in-progress held in the Fall and Spring seasons.
+A free, high visibility low-tech forum for experimentation, emerging ideas and works-in-progress held more in the Fall and Spring seasons.
 Artists are selected by a rotating committee of peer artists, and join each season in performing at the historic church.
-Featuring: Malcolm-x Betts Movement of the People Dance Company n ï m company Laurel Snyder
+Featuring: Malcolm-x Betts Movement of the People Dance Company n ï m company Laurel Snyder less

 New York City, NY; NYC